Excavations — General Requirements (29 CFR 1926.651)

 Trenching and excavation requirements under Subpart P are among the most enforcement-intensive standards in construction.
 Cave-ins are the greatest hazard — they can bury workers in seconds.
 The standard places heavy emphasis on competent person oversight, protective system selection, and pre-entry hazard evaluation:

-- Competent person must inspect excavations daily before entry and after any hazard-increasing event
+- Competent person must inspect excavations daily and after any hazard-increasing event

-- Means of egress (ladder, ramp, or stairway) required within 25 feet of lateral travel in trenches 4+ feet deep
+- Safe means of egress (ladder, ramp, stairway) within 25 feet of workers in trenches 4+ feet

-- Underground utility locations must be identified and marked before digging begins
+- Underground utility locations must be identified before excavation begins

 Most Common Violations